azekammi/Parsing-from-irtelecom/README.md

 It is important to create tables in schema "irshad": <br>
                                 -  "products" with columns "product_name", "category_id", "image_path", "product_price", "mark_id", "product_description", "product_color", "product_operaiting_system".
 May don't have lines;<br>
                                 -  "categories" with columns: "id" and "category_name".
-It has 2 lines: "Telephones" and "Tablets";
+It has 2 lines: "Telephones" and "Tablets";<br>
                                 -  "marks" with columns: "id" and "mark_name".
 It has 10 lines: "Alcatel", "Apple", "Asus", "Blackberry", "HTC", "Keneksi", "Meizu", "Philips", Samsung", "Xiaomi".